hydrotik/Faceted-Search-TS/README.md

-# Elastic Lists JS
+# Faceted Search TS

-Attempt to port Moritz Stefaner Elastic Lists to Typescript https://github.com/MoritzStefaner/Elastic-Lists
+Faceted Search and Quiz implementation using Typescript